 Through the adoption of Oregon House Bill 3409 in 2023, the Oregon Legislature established a policy framework to advance and implement natural climate solutions on natural and working lands to help mitigate future impacts of climate change.
 The new framework offers an opportunity to develop, track, and support strategies to advance sustainable land management, conservation, and restoration activities that enhance or protect carbon sequestration and storage on natural and working lands.

-Save the Date!
-Join ODOE on Dec.
-5 from 1-3:30 p.m. for a webinar on Oregon’s first Land-Based Net Carbon Inventory.
+ODOE held a public webinar on December 5, 2025 presenting a draft of Oregon’s first Land-Based Net Carbon Inventory.

 What Are Natural Climate Solutions?